Sparsh79/GatlingDEMO/README.md

 which showcases the chaining of multiple scenarios.

-To run all the simulation together, we can simply do that by executing the following commnad
+To run all the simulation together, we can simply do that by:-

+1. move to the directory ../GatlingDEMO/DEMO and execute the following commnad.

  ```
  sbt gatling:test
  ```